 To perform this variation:

-- Lower your knees to the mat, maintaining a straight line from your knees to the crown of your head.
+- Gently lower your knees to the mat, ensuring you maintain a straight line from your knees to the crown of your head.

-- On an exhale, bend your elbows, pointing them back and keeping them close to your body.
+- On an exhale, bend your elbows, keeping them tucked in and pointing backward, close to your body.

-- Breathe evenly and calmly, focusing on the sensations in your body.
+- Breathe evenly and calmly, focusing on the sensations in your body and maintaining your form.

-- Place two yoga blocks on the mat wh ere your shoulders will be when you lower into Chaturanga.
+- Place two yoga blocks on your mat at the height wh ere your shoulders will be when you lower into Chaturanga.

-- Perform the pose as usual, but lower down until your shoulders touch the blocks.
-This helps control the depth of the pose and provides support as you build strength.
+- Perform the pose as usual, but lower down until your shoulders gently touch the blocks.
+This provides excellent support, helps control the depth of the pose, and assists in building the necessary strength.

 Gradual Lowering

-- Instead of lowering into the full pose at once, you can gradually increase the depth, starting from an easier position and progressively making it more challenging as your muscles get stronger.
+- Instead of attempting the full pose at once, gradually increase the depth of your Chaturanga.
+Start from an easier position (like knees down) and progressively challenge yourself as your muscles grow stronger.

 Advanced Variation